 Guiding the baby’s father into responsible participation.

 Family Matters — Lighten your daughter’s burden by offering to tell close family members about her pregnancy.
-They need to know because:

-It family an opportunity to express their genuine concern.
+Family allows an opportunity to express their genuine concern.

 They may have suggestions you haven’t thought of.

 You can unite as a family to be a support for her.

 After sharing the news, remember: